Day Of The Dead Festival: A Journey Through Mexico’s Most Soulful Celebration

 Photo: Thelmadatter / Wikimedia Commons

 San Andrés Mixquic, a former village now part of Mexico City’s southeast edge, is known for preserving traditional Day of the Dead practices without alteration.
-What defines Mixquic is its candlelit vigil on the night of 2 November, when locals gather at the cemetery in silence.
+Counted among the unique places to visit in Mexico, what defines Mixquic is its candlelit vigil on the night of 2 November, when locals gather at the cemetery in silence.
 Graves are cleaned, altars are built directly over tombstones, and the entire churchyard glows with marigolds and wax.
 Unlike central celebrations, there are no parades or performances here.
 Everything remains rooted in family ritual and community faith.
 The setting is modest, but its sincerity and emotional depth leave a lasting impression on respectful visitors.

 Nearby Hotels: Hotel MX Congreso, Hotel San Francisco, NH Collection Centro